ilkkamtk/JavaScript-english/assignments.md

    - Do not use `array.join()` function
    - You can hardcode the array, no need for `prompt()`.
    - Print the result to HTML document.
 9. Write a function called `even()`, which receives an array containing numbers as a parameter.
 The function returns a second (usually smaller) array which has the even numbers of the original array.
-The function must not make changes to the original table. (**3p**)
+The function must not make changes to the original array. (**3p**)
    - Example: In a three-item array, there are items 2, 7 and 4.
 The function returns a two-item array with items 2 and 4.
    - Print both the original array and the new array to the console in the main program after you have called the function.
    - You can hard code the array, no need for `prompt()`.